Khedash/Sql-Analytics-Project/README.md

 ## 1. Introduction
 This project explores a comprehensive diabetes dataset containing patient demographic and clinical information.
-Using SQL and PostgreSQL, the goal is to uncover patterns, trends, and potential risk indicators associated with diabetes.
+Using SQL and PostgreSQL,this projects uncover patterns, trends, and potential risk indicators associated with diabetes.
 By querying the dataset, we uncover how factors such as gender, BMI, age, hypertension, and heart_disease relate to diabetes prevalence.
 - **SQL Queries:** Check them out here → [SQL Scripts](Sql_project/)

 ---

 ## 2. Dataset description
-This dataset includes patient health records across different continent with the following attributes:
+This dataset includes patient health records across different continents with the following attributes:
 - year
 - gender
 - age
 - location
-- race:AfricanAmerican,race:Asian,race:Caucasian,race:Hispanic,race:Other
+- race:AfricanAmerican, race:Asian, race:Caucasian, race:Hispanic, race:Other
 - hypertension
 - heart_disease
 - smoking_history